kyerou/AbelardoRadny_2ECE-A_PA1/README.md

 emoticon = {} #a dictionary function that can set a certain string into an emoticon of your choosing.
 ```

-I used a loop that iterates every item in the emoticons dictionary:
+I used a loop that iterates over every item in the emoticons dictionary:
 ```python
 for word, emoticon in emoticons.items() #a loop that iterates every item in the emoticons dictionary.
 ```